Skip to Content

 Disc golf basket in the Queenstown Gardens

-While in the Queenstown Gardens, take the kids to play some frisbee (disc) golf in the free frisbee golf course under the huge pine trees.
-I personally love playing frisbee golf and the great thing about it is anyone who can throw a frisbee can play.
+While in the Queenstown Gardens, take the kids to play some Frisbee (disc) golf!
+The free Frisbee golf course is under the huge pine trees and kids have a great time running around the course.
+I love playing Frisbee golf and the great thing about it is anyone who can throw a Frisbee can play.
 Although I’m not very good, it’s still so much fun!

-If you don’t know what frisbee golf is, check out this guide before you go, but seriously, it’s easy to play.
-Unfortunately, the frisbees aren’t free so if you don’t have your own you will need to rent one.
-But don’t stress, you can actually rent them from the Queenstown Ice Arena in the gardens for only $5 NZD.
+If you don’t know what Frisbee golf is, check out this guide before you go, but seriously, it’s easy to play.
+Unfortunately, the Frisbees aren’t free, so if you don’t have your own, you will need to rent one.
+But don’t stress, you can rent them from the Queenstown Ice Arena in the gardens for only $6 NZD.

 3. Have a picnic at St Omer Park